degp/BoneBoilerplate/README.md

 ######Bone development######

-1. this is the first item
-    1. sub item
-    2. sub item
-2. second item
+* This is a test

+    This is a test

-    + This is a test
+* This is a test